close Business Finance Invest Bullets Most Viewed

 A Demat account is only a middle person and it is CDSL and NSDL which actually hold your shares.
 So, when you open a Demat account to purchase shares, the shares are held by the depositories.

 Another significant function that depositories perform is when organizations need to appropriate dividends to their shareholders.
-Organizations will require data on its investors and this is when the share depositories prove to be useful.
+Organizations will require data on their investors, and this is when the share depositories prove to be useful.

 Earlier, before depositories, when you purchased shares from another person or sold to somebody, you needed to move share certificates.
 Presently, it is only a simple record move between two Demat accounts.